fonghoujun/sa-takehome-project-python/README.md

 After looking through the template code, I had to identify where to implement `CreatePaymentIntent` within the application.
 While implementing this, I had to refer back to the console output from the browser to look for any errors that occurred going through the steps.
 Once the payment details showed up in the Stripe dashboard, I then proceeded to write out a simple `success.html` page to display the `Payment ID`, `Item Name`, `Amount Paid` and `Shipping Address`.

 # Challenges
 The biggest challenge I had was learning simple HTML and CSS implementation with Python.
-I had spent a fair bit of time googling through the template code provided and how clicking each button will redirect the user to the next page.
+I had spent a fair bit of time reading through the template code provided and how clicking each button will redirect the user to the next page.

 # Improvements to the application
 Here are some ways that I will improve / extend the functionality of the application.